wilbill/wilbill/README.md

 - 👋 Hi, I’m @wilbill
 - 👀 I’m interested in SpringBoot, Mysql, Node, Express, Mongo and React.
-My favorite langauges are Java, python, JS
+My Langauges are Java, python & JS
 - 🌱 I’m constantly learning since it's part of the process
 - 💞️ I’m looking to collaborate on all projects
 - 📫 How to reach me on twitter @billy71977966